 Child Care Health - Environment

 Each child's health is important to all of us as it can affect our families, our work and our home life.
-Due to my concern for the health and well-being of everyone at Amy & Kids Co., I strive to provide the healthiest environment possible.
+Due to my concern for the health and well-being of everyone at Amy & Kids Co., I strive to maintain a healthy learning environment by following the EPA's Healthy Child Care guidelines.
 To help prevent the spread of germs I encourate the children to sneeze and cough into their elbows, and to wash their hands frequently, especially before and after eating and after using the bathroom.

 In addition, I follow the holistic, prevention-based approach based on the EPA's Healthy Child Care guidelines.
 These suggestions include strategies to help keep the environment clean, dry, comfortable, well-ventilated, and free of pests, toxic chemicals, and combustion by-products.